maxHartman/GrouPage/README.md

 2. Implement a functional prototype of the anonymous authentication system
 3. Demonstrate the effectiveness in practice of the system

+## Steps to Run
+1. Open a terminal window
+2. Run the following: `cd platform/react-client`
+3. `yarn`
+4. `yarn watch` (ignore errors that may show, they are only typescript related)
+5. Open another terminal window
+6. `cd platform/server`
+7. `yarn`
+8. `yarn watch`
+9. Finally, in your favorite web browser, go to `https://localhost:443`

 ## About Us
 We are 2 Computer & Information Science Master's candidates at the University of Pennsylvania.
 This work was done to fulfill a final project for CIS 700: Privacy enhancing technologies.
 The course website with the project requirements can be found [here](https://www.cis.upenn.edu/~sga001/classes/cis700s20/).